 Rabbit Valley Trail System

-Just outside of Grand Junction you’ll find Rabbit Valley, an area owned by the Bureau of Land Management and located in the McInnis Canyons National Conservation Area.
+Just outside of Grand Junction you’ll find the Rabbit Valley Trail System, an area owned by the Bureau of Land Management and located in the McInnis Canyons National Conservation Area.
 It’s the perfect spot for a day trip from Grand Junction or an overnight camping excursion, and for wildflower seekers this place is paradise.

 Here you can see an incredible range of wildflowers such as the beautiful white mariposa lily, tough yellow sprigs of double bladderpod, the striking orange blooms of globemallow, twinkling clumps of Jones’ blue star, and the sprightly purple explosions of glandular phacelia.